Bookmark

 A portion of nurse licensing renewal fees would support the needs of PA nurses requiring assistance from the Nurses Health Program.
 Nurses should go to the PSNA web site and click on Support the Nurse Peer Assistance Program to write their legislators and find out more information on the proposed program.

-For a complete copy of the testimony, please email e-mail protected from spam bots with the subject "Peer Assistance Testimony".
+For a complete copy of the testimony, please email e-mail protected from spam bots with the subject ?Peer Assistance Testimony?.

 The Pennsylvania State Nurses Association (PSNA) is a non-profit organization representing the over 200,000 practicing nurses in the Commonwealth of Pennsylvania.
 PSNA works to advance the profession.